 The Voices of Panola County: A Southern Journey Revisited

-It would be Reilly’s third venture to capture the a capella gospel tradition of Como, Mississippi for Daptone Records, first inspired by the invaluable folk, blues and gospel recordings Alan Lomax collected for the Library of Congress in the middle 20th century.
+It would be Reilly’s third venture to capture the a capella gospel tradition of Como, Mississippi for Daptone Records, first inspired by the folk, blues and gospel recordings Alan Lomax collected for the Library of Congress in the middle 20th century.

-For Michael Reilly, this new album represents the third in a trilogy — the bookend testament to a decade-long relationship with the music and people of Panola County, and his own connection to the work of Alan Lomax.
+For Michael Reilly, this new release represents the third in a trilogy — the bookend testament to a decade-long relationship with the music and people of Panola County, and his own connection to the work of Alan Lomax.

 I talked to Reilly about the Walker Family, his time in Como and the greater legacy of field recording.

 Tell me briefly about your background and what you do?

 My name is Michael Reilly and I am a field recordist working mostly in music, as well as in film and TV.
 I’ve been doing that for 15 years or so, now.

 How’d you get into that?